 Errors in grammar, usage, and spelling: I expect your work to be devoid of them.
 If you have questions about grammar, usage or spelling, please make use of a dictionary, and/or Strunk and White's Elements of Style.
-Submit work that is in excellent shape.
-No rough drafts.
-Pieces you took as far as you could on your own.

 Conferences: I will confer one-on-one with each of you about your work.
 We will do this immediately after class on the day your work is discussed.